 The XavailableTargets option lists all available target platforms of this Jamaica distribution.

 14.2.4 Native code

 Native code is code written in a different programming language than Java (typically C or C++).
 This code can be called from within Java code using the Java Native Interface (JNI).
-Jamaica internally uses a more efficient interface, the Jamaica Binary Interface (JBI), for native calls into the VM and for compiled code.

 Option -Xinclude[+]=dirs